Senior Director Privacy & Security

-- Creates a culture of cyber security and drives behavioral change for both the IT organization and the business.
+- Creates a culture of cyber security both with the IT organization and driving behavioral changes for the business.

-- Ensure that the disaster recovery, business continuity, risk management and access control needs of the facility are addressed.
+- Ensure that the disaster recovery, business continuity, risk management and access controls needs of the facility are addressed.

 - Ensure organization has audit controls to monitor activity on electronic systems that contain or use electronic protected health information.